buildtimetrend/python-lib/README.md

 1. [Create a Keen.io account](https://keen.io/signup), if you haven't already done so.
 2. [Create a project](https://keen.io/add-project) in you keen.io account.
-3. Look up the `project ID` and `Write Key` and assign them to environmental variables :
+3. Look up the `project ID` and `Write Key` and assign them to environment variables :
 - `export KEEN_PROJECT_ID=<Project ID>`
 - `export KEEN_WRITE_KEY=<Write Key>`